MCT-master/mct-master.github.io/_posts_draft/2018-11-20-Group-B-DSP-workshop.md

 Shreejay couldn't join us that day, so our instrument would consist of three "nodes" with Mari's Csound synthesizer being the first in the chain.

+We tested out our signal levels and routing in a soundcheck which made the performance much comfortable.
+Started out as a very melow ambient sound and the percussive elements joined later.
+It felt really comfortable playing thrugh Lola with the amzing sound qaulity.
+The prcessing from the Trondehim side added a unique falvour to the sound and exaclty heading towards the concept we had in our minds.

 Instrument Diagram